top of page

 Confidentiality

 Optometrists have a legal obligation to protect the privacy of patients.
 You should seek consent from patients before disclosing information, as required under privacy legislation.
 Optometrists should refer to the Optometry Code of Conduct (confidentiality and privacy) and not release a patient’s prescription to a third party without the permission of the patient, or their guardian.
 When you are asked to provide a prescription of a patient to a third party, you must be sure that the patient, or guardian, has authorised the release of the prescription.
-The authorisation of the patient may be obtained in person, in writing or electronically.
+The authorization of the patient may be obtained in person, in writing or electronically.

 Expiry date of optical prescriptions